larsreed/jsonschemadocs/README.md

     GRAPH:    output a script to create a graph using graphviz/dot
     WIKI:     output in Confluence wiki XHTML format
 INPUTFILE: name of extended JSON Schema file
-DEFINTIONS: follows the pattern -Dname=value, and precedes the TYPE
+DEFINTIONS: follows the pattern name=value, and comes after the inputfile
-    e.g. -Dvariant=foo could define a context for "xif-variant": "foo" -DexcludeColumns=col1,col2,... to exclude named columns
+    variant=foo could define a context for "xif-variant": "foo" excludeColumns=col1,col2,... to exclude named columns
-    -DskipTables=table1,table2,... to exclude tables with given IDs -DembedUpToRows=n defines embedding in HTML tables Output is written to stdout and should be redirected.
+    skipTables=table1,table2,... to exclude tables with given IDs embedUpToRows=n defines embedding in HTML tables Output is written to stdout and should be redirected.
 ```